VassilisDrouzas/AutoTestLab/README.md

 AutoTestLab is a test generation framework designed to automate the process of generating, validating, and running unit tests for Java projects using various language models (e.g., Gemini, Llama).
 The app extracts documentation from Java source files, generates tests using LLMs, and evaluates those tests based on metrics like coverage, correctness, and pass rate.

+#This project has been created for the needs of my MSc in Data Science thesis.
+Feel free to check the thesis report [here](http://www.pyxida.aueb.gr/index.php?op=view_object&object_id=11735).

 ## Project Structure

 ### 1. **main2.py**